simon-duchastel/habit-tracker/README.md

 # Habit Tracker

-This is a habit tracking application for logging and encouraging daily habits.
+This is a habit-tracking application for logging and encouraging daily habits.

 ## Structure